jonnor/ESC-CNN-microcontroller/report/report.md

 This has been shown to work well for speech, but can perform worse on general sound classification tasks.
 `TODO: reference Stowell birds`

-### Preprocessing
+### Normalization

-Audio has a very large dynamic range
+Audio has a very large dynamic range.

-To reduce this dynamic range, a compressive transform is applied. log is the most common
+The human hearing has a lower threshold of hearing down to $20\mu\text{Pa}$ (0 dB SPL) and a pain threshold of over 20 Pa (120 dB SPL), a difference of 6 orders of magnitude[@smith1997scientist, ch.22].
+A normal conversation may be 60 dB SPL and a pnenumatic drill 110 dB SPL, a 4 orders of magnitude difference.
+It is common to compress the range of values in spectrograms by applying a log transform.

+In order to center the values, the mean (or median) of the spectrogram is often removed.
+Scaling the output to a range of 0-1 or -1,1 is also sometimes done.
+These changes have the effect of removing amplitude, forcing the model to focus on the patterns of the sound.

-`TODO: image of normalized mel-spectrogram`
+`TODO: image of normalized mel-spectrogram.
+Or feature distribution of datasets w/without normalization?`

 ### Analysis windows